matthew-brett/pydagogue/curious_git.rst

     ``stunning_figure.png`` are the files in your working tree.

 Repository
-    The directory containing information about the history of the files.
+    The directory containing the snapshots.
 Your directory ``.fancy_snapshot`` is the repository.

 Commit
     A completed snapshot.
 For example, ``.fancy_backups/1`` contains one